While logging online (during your QSO), date, start and end time are

 IOTA refs., the IOTA designator above its field became red.
 Click the

-button on roght side and a pull-down menu with all possible IORA
+button on the right side and a pull-down menu with all possible IOTA

 references is displayed.